Key Quote

 Technique 2 — MARITAL DYSFUNCTION AS SOCIAL COMMENTARY

-The Bennet marriage is Austen's most sustained study of incompatibility — a clever man married to a foolish woman for her beauty, now paying the price in lifelong boredom.
+The Bennet marriage is Austen's most sustained study of incompatibilityincompatibility — The state of being unable to exist together harmoniously — a clever man married to a foolish woman for her beauty, now paying the price in lifelong boredom.
 Mr Bennet's mockery is the symptom of a marriage without mutual respect.
-Austen uses them as a cautionary tale: their relationship shows what happens when marriage is based on physical attraction and social convention rather than genuine compatibility.
+Austen uses them as a cautionary talecautionary tale — A story or example that warns against a particular course of action: their relationship shows what happens when marriage is based on physical attraction and social convention rather than genuine compatibility.

 For Elizabeth, her parents' marriage is a constant negative example — she determines never to marry without both love and respect.
-The Bennet marriage thus functions as the negative catalyst for Elizabeth's own romantic standards.
+The Bennet marriage thus functions as the negative catalystnegative catalyst — Something that motivates change by showing what to avoid for Elizabeth's own romantic standards.
 Every time Mr Bennet mocks Mrs Bennet, he unknowingly teaches Elizabeth what to avoid.

 Key Words